awsdocs/aws-lambda-developer-guide/doc_source/with-cloudtrail-example.md

-# Tutorial: Triggering a Lambda Function with AWS CloudTrail Events<a name="with-cloudtrail-example"></a>
+# Tutorial: Triggering a Lambda function with AWS CloudTrail events<a name="with-cloudtrail-example"></a>

 You can configure Amazon S3 to publish events to AWS Lambda when AWS CloudTrail stores API call logs\.
 Your Lambda function can read the log object and process the access records logged by CloudTrail\.